comp5331-Xtimeseries/Xtimeseries/README.md

 ### File structure

-The script calculates and generates the heatmaps of a model and the corresponding dataset.
+`shap_heatmap.py` The script calculates and generates the heatmaps of a model and the corresponding dataset.

 ### Environment

 macOS

+## mWDN

+### Usage

+First, move to the `mWDN` subfolder.

+Open `mWDN_SHAP.ipynb` with jupyter notebook.

+### File structure

+`mWDN_SHAP.ipynb` does the following:
+1. Make a /stats folder
+2. Run the group of cells under "Libraries"
+3. Run one group of cells under "mWDN Exchange Rate", "mWDN Solar", "mWDN Electricity", "mWDN Traffic", depending on the desired model to visualize
+4. Run the group of cells under "Visualization"
+5. Results are saved in the /stats folder
+### Environment

+Linux